Bylaws of the

 Section 7.3 Audit Committee.
 The responsibilities of the Audit Committee shall be to review the financial status of the Society.
 The committee shall prepare a written report to the Board and membership at the annual meeting.
 The committee shall consist of two members at large (Chairperson of the Committee and one other member).
 Members shall be appointed by the President following the annual business meeting of the society.
 The term of service will be one year.

 Section 7.4 Education Committee.
 The responsibilities of the Educations Committee include promoting the surgical critical care curricula recommended by the SCCPDS, developing tools to assist surgical critical care educators and trainees, and encourage the development of innovative approaches to surgical critical care education.
 The committee shall consist of up to nine members (chairperson and eight other members).
 Members shall be appointed by the President following the annual business meeting of the society.
 The term of service shall be two years.

-Section 7.5 Ad Hoc Committee.
+Section 7.5 Ad Hoc Committees.
 The President may, from time to time, appoint such ad hoc committees as deemed necessary to conduct the affairs of the Society.
 The structure, term, and duties of such ad hoc committees shall be as determined by the President subject to the approval of the Board of Directors.

 ARTICLE VIII Officers

 Section 8.1 Officers.
 The Officers of the Surgical Critical Care Program Directors Society shall be the President, President Elect, Immediate Past President, Secretary, and Treasurer.
 Only members are eligible to be elected to these offices.

 Section 8.2 President.
 The President shall preside at all regular and special meetings of the Society and the Board of Directors.
 The President shall be responsible for the appointment of all standing and ad hoc committees and shall serve as an ex-officio member of all committees.
 The President shall act for the Society in the event of any contingency not covered by the bylaws.